custardplanet/sub-counter/README.md

     "nick": "barkeith",
     "oauth": "oauth:asdfjkl123456",
     "subgoal": "5",
     "message": "Thank you {username} for gifting those subs!
-Please message a moderator to redeem your reward."
+Please message a moderator to redeem your reward.", "failed_vote_message": "Sorry {username}< you don't have any points to vote with!", "options": ["foo", "bar", "baz"]
 }
 ```